Lawyers today have way too much to do, and juggling all those balls in the air at once could be blocking you from higher profitability.

 Others users noted that it can be hard to get the hang of things for new employees who don't understand the how or why behind a particular process built into Cflow.

-MyCase comes complete with document management and process automation, making it easy to incorporate into your practice.
+MyCase comes complete with legal document management and process automation, making it easy to incorporate into your practice.
 Within MyCase, you can also:

 - Automate recurring tasks